tuchk4/jsproxy/README.md

       ...
     },

-    // what methods should be peoxied
+    // array of the methods that should be proxied
     $methods: [...],

     // additional methods